salokr/salokr.github.io/index.md

 - **Machine Learning:** Continual Learning

 ## News
+- **[Feb.
+2025]** Check out our new preprint on instruction tuning LLMs (LLaMA family) for EE with code prompts.[MAILEX: Email Event and Argument Extraction](https://arxiv.org/abs/2502.16377).
+- **[Sep.
+2024]** I will intern at Adobe with Yunyao Li next summer.
+So excited to work with one of the distinguished ACL fellows.
+Thank you to other offers from Apple, Microsoft, Amazon, and Salesforce 🙏.
 - **[Aug.
 2024]** Successfully finished my Applied Science internship at Amazon with the final model deployed in production to catch text obfuscation by malicious sellers 🎉.
 Thanks to my manager Xiaonan and mentor Yuanzhe for help and support.
 - **[Jul.
 2024]** I will be attending ACL 2024 in person.
 - **[May.
 2024]** Our paper [Instances Need More Care: Rewriting Prompts for Instances with LLMs in the Loop Yields Better Zero-Shot Performance